UbiqueInnovation/jsonlogic-compiler/README.md

 ## AifC (AST is for Computers)

-AifC is an acronym explaining the pain of json-logic.
+AifC /ɪˈfsiː/ [eff-see] is an acronym explaining the pain of json-logic.
 Json-logic itself is nice to use, since one can easily evaluate certain logic given a context in a secure sandbox.
 Though the syntax itself is more similiar to something like an AST.
 Hence, the layer above json-logic, providing a syntax more like modern programming languages.

 ## The compiler